North Korea detains U.S. tourist; three now in custody

 Pyongyang has held a number of U.S. citizens in the past, using them as a tool to extract visits by high-profile figures, including former President Bill Clinton, but it has recently rejected visits by officials to discuss their cases.

 North Korea periodically accuses the United States of military hostility and conspiracy to overthrow its leadership.
-The two states have been locked in a tense diplomatic conflict over Pyongyang's nuclear and missile programmes.
+The two states have been locked in a tense diplomatic conflict over Pyongyang's nuclear and missile programs.

 The latest American to be held was being questioned by authorities for conduct inappropriate for the purpose of his visit as a tourist, state media reported on Friday.